 Devices with adequate memory resources (such as desktops) employ a new scene layer loading pattern that provides more intuitive draw and navigation performance.
 Scene layers load and render more quickly with content nearest the camera loaded first and at the highest appropriate resolution.
 Initially, a coarse representation covering the full extent is loaded.
 This allows the camera to spin around and not see empty spaces.
 Finer detail is added progressively.
 Constrained-memory devices, such as mobile devices, are not affected by this enhancement.

 A feature layer or a graphics overlay in your ArcGIS Runtime application can now support elevation offsets defined in a scene defined in ArcGIS Pro or the Scene Viewer.
 You can also read and modify the elevation offsets.

-The altitudeOffset property affectsaltitudeOffset and setAltitudeOffset functions affect all features in a feature layer or all graphics in a graphics overlay.
+ThegetAltitudeOffset and setAltitudeOffset methods affect all features in a feature layer or all graphics in a graphics overlay.
 Classes that now have the property are:

 The altitude offset property works with web scenes or scenes from a mobile scene package (.mspk).
 Units are in meters.

 Point scene layers in your ArcGIS Runtime applications now have additional functionality: your users can select a point and identify its attributes in a popup.
 Point scene layers provide fast, responsive display of point features in a 3D view based on scale, distance, and threshold parameters associated with a viewpoint.
 Point scene layers are generated from point feature layers and can be loaded from a web scene, mobile scene package, or directly from a service.
 Note that when a scene is shared as a web scene in ArcGIS Pro, any point feature layers present in the 3D Layers section of the Contents pane will be published as a scene service.
 Thus, publishing a point feature layer in a web scene automatically generates a point scene layer.